 iBOS is a London-based online school registered with the UK Department for Education.
 It offers the British curriculum from primary through sixth form with live lessons delivered by qualified UK teachers.
 The school positions itself as an affordable option within the British online school market, with fees below many competitors.

-Best for: Budget-conscious families, expats seeking affordable British education, students who want live-taught lessons with pastoral support.
+Best for: Budget-conscious families, expats seeking affordable British education, and students who want live-taught lessons with pastoral support.

 At-a-Glance Comparison